aureateAnatidae/grindcord/apps/docsite/docs/Internal/architecture.md

 title: Architecture
 ---

 This document describes some of the major internal components of Grindcord and their functionality.

-## User Interfaces (Discord, Website)

-To communicate with Discord, Grindcord uses the [Gateway API](https://discord.com/developers/docs/reference#gateway-websocket-api) provided by Discord.
-Grindcord receives events and commands from the Discord interface.

-For a more fluid user experience, a web interface implements all features of the Discord Interface.

-## HTTP Backend

-For compatibility and extensibility, Grindcord provides a decoupled stateless backend which interfaces primarily with the User Interfaces detailed above, but can interact with any HTTP client.

-Multiple backends MAY utilize the same database.

-## Database

-Grindcord is capable of using most relational database management systems, however, it is developed with SQLite.

-We recommend Postgres.
+A short summary of its overall high level structure is provided, as well as a description of each component.

+Grindcord is a highly decoupled application consisting of a Discord Bot frontend, an HTTP backend, and a database.

 ```mermaid
 block-beta